AbeWinters/Threat-Profiles-for-Control-Prioritization/README.md

 ## The notebooks
 Based on the three methods from the thesis, three models will be tested.
 At first, the skimming method is implemented based on the resulting [spreadsheet](./Threat%20reports.xlsx) build from skimming the reports.
+The reports are in PDF format and can be found in [reports](reports), containing reports grouped per year in subfolders.
 This list is used to create a basis of the possible threats and actors and the reports are scanned using these search words.
 The result is a generated dictionary of the number of occurences per report.
 This is further enhanced with data from public sources to rank actors and ttps, and finally prioritize controls.
-This pipeline can be found in [01.
-Manual extraction.ipynb](./Method%201.ipynb)
+This pipeline can be found in [Method 1.ipynb](./Method%201.ipynb)

+The second method is based on operation dates.
+An interval can be selected, and actors are retrieved based on their activity within that period.
+The actor weights are determined by the amount of activity within the timeframe.
+The pipeline can be found in [Method 2.ipynb](./Method%202.ipynb).
+A future addition to the actor weight function is weighing recent operations heavier than other operations.

 ## Sources
 This repository makes use of the following sources: